microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/call-record.md

 ---
 title: "call: recordResponse"
-description: "Records a short audio response from the caller.
-This is useful if the bot wishes to capture a voice response from the caller following a prompt."
+description: "Record a short audio response from the caller.
+This is useful if the bot wants to capture a voice response from the caller following a prompt."
 author: "VinodRavichandran"
 localization_priority: Normal
 ms.prod: "cloud-communications"